Lyle-Robertson/Clock/README.md

-# POS
+# DIGITAL CLOCK

-Point of Sales/Inventory Manager
+A Simple digital clock program written in Apache Netbeans.
+Keeps Track of Your computer time.